-Some older applications are difficult to move to the public cloud; regulatory or other requirem especially those in the midmarket-is keen to push all workloads there, for different reasons.
+Despite SMB momentum to deploy new workloads in the public cloud, not every business especially those in the midmarket-is keen to push all workloads there, for different reasons.
 Some older applications are difficult to move to the public cloud; regulatory or other requirements may prohibit public cloud deployment; and some applications are perceived as so integral to the business that there are competitive advantages to running them in house.
 For SMBs that need to modernize or add a new on-premises solution, hyperconverged infrastructure offers many efficiencies of the public cloud, including faster deployment, flexibility, scalability and the ability to take advantage of new, more efficient application models.
 By combining server, storage and network functions in a modular platform, managed through a software layer, hyper-converged solutions also simplify management and can reduce capital and operating costs-big pluses for SMBs with tight budgets and small IT teams.
 As pressure increases to transition from legacy applications to cloud-native solutions to support business growth, adoption of hyper-converged infrastructure increasingly will be the preferred choice for on-premises deployments.
 Some of these solutions include the following: